sergehall/cs81-module8-clicker/REFLECTION.md

 ## How did you choose your milestone messages?

 I chose messages that are progressively more playful and sarcastic to reflect how obsessive clicking might become over time.
 The messages were inspired by the original Cookie Clicker tone — starting supportive and becoming slightly humorous as the click count increases.
+I used the same idea for my second, weird counter.

 ## What challenge or bug surprised you?